Hi there and thanks so much for trying PostPilot! We can't wait to help you boost revenue and retention while delighting your customers and prospects.

 Segments are dynamic.
-This means as soon as a customer meets the segment criteria, they get added to that segment.
-If something changes and they no longer meet the criteria, they get removed.
+This means that as soon as a customer meets the segment criteria, they automatically get added to that segment.
+If something changes and they no longer meet the criteria, they automatically get removed.

-For example, you might want to send a campaign promoting t-shirts to any customer that purchased jeans, but fails to purchase a t-shirt within 60 days of their jeans purchase.
+For example, you might want to send a campaign promoting t-shirts to any customer that purchased jeans but did not purchase a t-shirt within 60 days of their jeans purchase.
 If customer A purchases jeans today, she will be scheduled to receive that campaign in 60 days.
-However, if she buys a shirt on day 59, she'll be removed from that segment automatically and not receive the campaign.
+However, if she buys a shirt on day 59, she'll automatically be removed from that segment and will not receive the campaign.

 Just select which card they should receive and which audience segment should receive it.